corona-school/backend/common/notification/README.md

 A: In the future, this will be indicated through the concrete notification being moved into "error" state

 Q: What if the template ID has a typo / the Template has syntax errors?
-A: Nothing, we raised this issues to Mailjet and this will hopefully be fixed on their end
+A: Sometimes nothing, we raised this issues to Mailjet and this will hopefully be fixed on their end.
+Usually we do get an email though to `backend@` for every failed render.

 Q: What if the backend crashes while sending out emails?
 A: Then "pending" concrete notifications will hang around in the database.
 We might be able to automatically recover from this in the future